ad08fee3/espanso-emoji-picker/README.md

 You could even change the trigger to a key-combo!
 See the [Espanso docs](https://espanso.org/docs/matches/basics/#keyboard-triggers) for more details.

 **Note:** If you want to emulate standard "colon-emoji" support, similar to the syntax of Discord, Slack, Google Chat, Git, (etc), then you can change the trigger to `" :"` and change the value of `replace` to `" {{output}}"`.
 This means that _every_ time you type a colon after a space the picker will appear.
-If you do that, you may want to disable this package for certain applications that natively support colon-emojis, like Discord, Slack, etc. See the [Espanso docs](https://espanso.org/docs/configuration/include-and-exclude/) for more.
+If you do that, you may want to disable this package for certain applications that natively support colon-emojis, like Discord, Slack, etc. See the [Espanso docs](https://espanso.org/docs/configuration/include-and-exclude/) for more details.

 ### Customizing the shortcuts: